What is the LEI?

 Data about the relationships can show networks of control, ownership, liability, and risks, giving financial regulators deeper insights into how market participants are connected to each other.
 The OFR is helping a working group established by the Regulatory Oversight Committee examine ways to add corporate hierarchy information to the global LEI database.

 When will the LEI become widely used by market participants and regulators?

-Already, a number of financial regulators in the United States, Europe, Canada, Australia, and Singapore have adopted reporting rules that require companies to use the LEI.
+Already, financial regulators from the United States, the European Union, the United Kingdom, Canada, Australia, Singapore and other markets around the world have adopted reporting rules that require companies to use the LEI.

 How does the LEI system benefit industry?

 As the global LEI becomes more widely used, it should cut costs and improve risk management for individual firms and across the financial system.
 These savings will come from reducing transaction failures, lowering data reconciliation, cleaning, and aggregation costs; and trimming regulatory reporting costs.

 A global LEI system will provide long-term benefits to companies by clearly identifying their counterparties — the firms they transact with — and the customers they serve, making internal risk management easier.
 According to industry estimates, universal adoption of the global LEI system could save the financial sector from $300 million to $10 billion.